garyfoohw/ULD_locks_detection/README.md

 ![#1 Processed Output](https://user-images.githubusercontent.com/86142858/220334804-57dda9e1-5087-498d-8b10-3667c69a47d4.png)

 2. Next we demonstrate using <ins>Instance Segmentation</ins> in Stage 1 to locate locks.
 There isn't any raised locks in this sample, so the algorithm detects none, and output an error in red.

+You may also have observed that the contour used for cropping is non-rectangular.
+This is the work of the background removal layer which crops the image with a contour similar to the container of interest.

 **Raw Image**<br>
 ![#2 Raw Image](https://user-images.githubusercontent.com/86142858/220335210-1211f3c4-8868-43f7-9cbb-06b41fe9053b.png)